isomerpages/mpa-seathedifference/_for-students/Internships @ MPA/Engineering and Operations.md

 | Civil Structural Engineering; Project Management     | You will assist the resident engineer with land reclamation work including dredging, stone revetment protection work, reclamation fill and soil improvement works.       |
 | Building and Civil Structural Engineering; Mechanical and Electrical Engineering; Project Management     | You will be involved in projects building works including attending meetings, reviewing engineering design reports, assisting with project management and aligning projects with BCA Green Mark Certification requirements.        |

-More details can be found here - (insert PDF)

 To apply, submit your CV [here](https://go.gov.sg/mpa-internships-application)!